gromacs/gromacs/docs/user-guide/file-formats.rst

 xtc
 ---

-The xtc format is a **portable** format for trajectories.
-It uses the *xdr* routines for writing and reading data which was created for the Unix NFS system.
+The xtc format is a **portable** format for trajectories, based on XDR, a portable data representation which was created for the Unix NFS system.
 The trajectories are written using a reduced precision algorithm which works in the following way: the coordinates (in nm) are multiplied by a scale factor, typically 1000, so that you have coordinates in pm.
 These are rounded to integer values.
 Then several other tricks are performed, for instance making use of the fact that atoms close in sequence are usually close in space too (e.g. a water molecule).

-To this end, the <i>xdr</i> library is extended with a special routine to write 3-D float coordinates.
+If you want to read and write such files, consider making use of libxdrfile, available on the |Gromacs| website, and described further below.

 .. link is broken: This routine was written by Frans van Hoesel as part of an Europort project, and can be obtained through <a